kites can’t jive: the playlist is the soundtrack to kites can’t fly. Great tunes, guaranteed. All album links head to Apple Music.

 The impossible kid by Aesop Rock.
 The king of underground hip-hop’s most approachable work to date.

-Boiler room on Beats1, episode 13 – Bicep live in London.
+Boiler room on Beats1, episode 13 by Bicep.
 An absolute banger of a DJ set.

 Simulcast by Tycho.
 Tycho can do no wrong, as far as I’m concerned, and this companion album to Weather is just further proof of that.

 Homework by Daft Punk.
 One of the best dance albums ever released.

 Sisters by Spinifex Gum.
 Soulful, joyous pop music, with vocals provided by the talented Marliya Choir.

 On dark horses by Emma Ruth Rundle.
 Perfect for driving too fast down a highway in the middle of the night.